DataDog/documentation/content/en/logs/explorer/search_syntax.md

 ### Full-text search across all log attributes

 <div class="alert alert-warning">The full-text search feature is in beta.
-It is only available in Log Managment and works for monitors, dashboards, and notebooks.
+It is only available in Log Management and works for monitors, dashboards, and notebooks.
 The full-text search syntax cannot be used for defining index filters, archive filters, log pipeline filters, or in Live Tail. </div>

 Use the syntax `*:search_term` to perform a free text search across all log attributes, including the log message.